Riomaggiore Italy Travel Guide

 Carry an allergy translation card in The italian language for clear communication.

-Learn traditional Ligurian dishes in surrounding villages.
+Learn traditional Ligurian dishes in the adjacent villages.

 Local village festivals celebrate specific seasonal foods.